jantman/biweeklybudget/README.rst

 * Budgeting on a biweekly (fortnightly; every other week) basis, for those of us who are paid that way.
 * Periodic (per-pay-period) or standing budgets.
-* Optional automatic downloading of transactions/statements from your financial institutions and reconciling transactions (bank, credit, and investment accounts).
+* Optional automatic downloading of transactions/statements from your financial institutions via OFX Direct Connect, screen scraping, or `Plaid <https://plaid.com/>`__ and reconciling transactions (bank, credit, and investment accounts).
 * Scheduled transactions - specific date or recurring (date-of-month, or number of times per pay period).
 * Tracking of vehicle fuel fills (fuel log) and graphing of fuel economy.
 * Cost tracking for multiple projects, including bills-of-materials for them.
 Optional synchronization from Amazon Wishlists to projects.